-Do a research on prospective matchmakers you are willing to consult for your arrangement.
-A critical and a thorough investigation will point out if the matchmaking bureau is legitimate or not.
+Do research on prospective matchmakers you are willing to consult for your arrangement.
+A critical and thorough investigation will point out if the matchmaking bureau is legitimate or not.
 Ask for references from friends and family; they will always provide trustworthy reviews.

 2. Meeting In Person

 Try finding a consultant who is based in and around your locality or is at least, in your city.
-This would make meeting in person possible, which would further enhance your understanding of how the matchmaker works.
+This would make a meeting in person possible, which would further enhance your understanding of how the matchmaker works.

 3. Seeing Previous Client List

-A look into their previous client base would enable you to figure out the kind of families they are used to dealing with, and the caliber of profiles they have.
+A look into their previous client base would enable you to figure out the kind of families they are used to dealing with, and the calibre of profiles they have.
 It will also help you understand their success rate.
 Often, you can connect with ex-clients online and ask for reviews.

 4. Observing Tonality

 The greatest takeaway from a show like Indian Matchmaking would be to understand and observe the tonality to see if they’re a good fit.
-For example, when Sima Taparia sends Ankita to a fellow matchmaker Geeta, the latter shocks Ankita with her outlook on women as inferior and their ambitions discountable in the whole matchmaking process.
+For example, when Sima Taparia sends Ankita to a fellow matchmaker Geeta, the latter shock Ankita with her outlook on women as inferior and their ambitions discountable in the whole matchmaking process.